shivashant25/Sentinel-with-XDR/labguide/part-01/lab04.md

 1. Select **Edit** in the command bar to enable changes in the workbook.

 1. Scroll down to the *Caller activities over time* area, look at the color of the *Activities* column since we are going to format those columns.
 Select the **Edit** button below the grid and select the ellipsis (...)
-Select the Add query run the **SecurityEvent**.
+Select the Add query run query **SecurityEvent**.

    ![Picture 1](../media/editcaller.png)